 Some Author Comments About The Guardian

 The Guardian is a poem in free form.
-There is no rhyming scheme, and no syllabic scheme.
-The poem is arranged, generally, in a five by five layout – five verses of five lines each.
-You can think of my choice of form (actually, I usually design a unique form for each work) as reflecting the human – the spontaneous and unorganized – bound by the artificial; a lack of rhyme and syllabic scheme bound by a rigid five by five structure.
-In keeping with my current philosophical interests, The Guardian invokes Nietzsche, Descartes, Heidegger, and Neo-Hermeneutic ideals in order to express a very personal aspect of my own reality.
+Consequently, there is no rhyming scheme.
+Furthermore, there is no syllabic scheme.
+However, the poem is arranged, generally, in a five by five layout; that is to say, five verses of five lines each.
+You can think of my choice of form (actually, I usually design a unique form for each work) as reflecting the human – in other words, the spontaneous and unorganized – bound by the artificial; similarly, the form has a lack of rhyme and syllabic scheme, but is bound by a rigid five by five structure.
+Finally, in keeping with my current philosophical interests, The Guardian invokes Nietzsche, Descartes, Heidegger, and Neo-Hermeneutic ideals.
+Consequently, this piece expresses a very personal aspect of my own reality.

 He stands aloof and ready.